zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

     ![Click DATA LOAD](images/dataload.png)

-5. In the **Explore and Connect** section, click on **CLOUD LOCATIONS** to set up the connection from your autonomous database to Object Store.
+5. In the **Explore and Connect** section, click on **CLOUD LOCATIONS** to set up the connection from your autonomous database to OCI Object Storage.

     ![Click CLOUD LOCATIONS](images/cloudlocations.png)